 - Set your sous vide cooker to 131ºF and set the time for 30 minutes once it reaches temperature.
 While the water is heating, prep the tilapia and broth ingredients.

 Prep the Tilapia & Broth Ingredients

 - Rinse the fillets under cold water, pat dry with paper towels, and season with salt and pepper.

-- Place the seasoned tilapia into two vacuum seal bags, add 2 -3 tablespoons of olive oil to each bag, vacuum and seal the bags.
+- Place the seasoned tilapia into two vacuum seal bags, add 2 -3 tablespoons of olive oil to each bag, and vacuum and seal the bags.

 - Wash and dry all the fresh ingredients.
 Thinly slice the garlic and mince the shallot.
 Dice the bell peppers, mushroom, and tomato.

-- When the sous vide cooker reaches 131ºF, place the tilapia into the water making sure the fish is completely submerged, and start your timer.
+- When the sous vide cooker reaches 131ºF, place the tilapia into the water, ensure the fish is completely submerged, and start your timer.
 While the tilapia is cooking, start making the couscous and flavorful broth.

 Prepare the Israeli Couscous